connectsolutions/best-practices/js/node/ModulePatterns.md

 * Exports a Singleton

 ## Require fundamentals
-In Node requiring a file is requiring the module it defines.
+In Node, requiring a file is requiring the module it defines.
 All modules have a reference to an implicit module object whose property module.exports is what is returned when you call require.
 A reference to module.exports is also available as exports.

-It's as if there were an implicit line at the beginning of each module that reads:
+Require makes it as if there were an implicit line at the beginning of each module that reads:

 ```
 var exports = module.exports = {};